alexharri/website/posts/bit-sets.md

 // 33rd bit
 ```

 This works for any input index.
 An input `index` of 100 corresponds to `0b1100100` in binary.
-Broken down, we get a word index of 3 and bit index of 4, corresponding to the 101st bit.
+Broken down, we get a word index of 3 and a bit index of 4, corresponding to the 101st bit.

 ```tsx
 00000000011 = 3 // word index